JYL2027/Near-Earth-Objects-API/README.md

 Available at: (https://cneos.jpl.nasa.gov/ca/) (Accessed: 4/20/2025).

 ## Launching Flask Application on Local Hardware (Username is your Docker Hub Username):
 1. **Retrieve Data**: Since this project focuses on future NEOs, please navigate to the above CNEOS website.
-Next, in table setting,s select `Future only` and then `Update Data`.
+Next, in table setting, select `Future only` and then `Update Data`.
 After updating the data set, download the data as a `CSV`.
 2. **Using Data**: To use the data for analysis, please first rename the downloaded data to `neo.csv`.
 Now please move the `neo.csv` into the `src` directory.
 3. **Build Docker image**: First, make sure everything in this project repository is in the same directory.
 In the terminal, please run the command: `docker build -t username/neo_api:1.0 .`
 4. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
 Replace the username part of the file with your docker hub username.